logicly-au/pmhc-mds-user-documentation/doc/users.rst

 #.
 Click the 'Reissue Invitation' button to resend the invitation using the same details
 #.
 Click the Reissue' button to resend the email and SMS invitation details. (or click the 'Cancel' button if you decide not to reissue this invite)

-*Please note: If any of the details are incorrect on the previous invite, you will need to remove the invitation beforeing being able to send a new invite..* See: :ref:`delete-invite`.
+*Please note: If any of the details are incorrect on the previous invite, you will need to remove the invitation before being able to send a new invite.* See: :ref:`delete-invite`.

 .. _delete-invite: